christopherpryer/toss-it-ride-share/README.md

 looking for a driver or a ride.
 Once the ride is established the team will both complete the objective of bringing both the driver (optional) and the rider to their respective destinations and rack up points by hitting either hotspots for litter or identified items to be disposed.
+A more advanced direction for this software would be to integrate with various peer-to-peer social media platforms to allow for seamless participation.

 ## More Detail
 My goal is to learn how to use Google OR Tools.
 In the spirit of the competition